digitalrebar/doc/api/common.rst

 The API adds ="application/vnd.rebar.[type].[form]+json;version=2.0"= to the content-type tag.

-If only certian attributes need to be returned for an API call, the ``x-return-attributes`` header can be to a JSON array of the attributes that need to be returned.
+If only certain attributes need to be returned for an API call, the ``x-return-attributes`` header can be to a JSON array of the attributes that need to be returned.